cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/module-2/hibernating.md

 The [CloudBees CI hibernation for Managed Controllers](https://docs.cloudbees.com/docs/cloudbees-core/latest/cloud-admin-guide/managing-masters#_hibernation_in_managed_masters) feature takes advantage of running CloudBees CI on Kubernetes by automatically shutting down, or hibernating, CloudBees CI Managed Controller after a specified amount of inactivity.
 This feature will also automatically un-hibernate a Managed controller for certain events such as GitHub webhooks.

->NOTE: More specifically, hibernation of Managed Controllers is achieved by setting the number of Kubernetes replica sets of the Statefulset backing your Managed Controller to zero.
+>NOTE: More specifically, hibernation of Managed Controllers is achieved by setting the number of [Kubernetes replica sets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) of the [Kubernetes Statefulset](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) backing your Managed Controller to zero.

 ## Configure Hibernation
 Hibernation for CloudBees CI Managed Controllers is managed at the global Jenkins configuration level and was configured in the `jenkins.yaml` file in the CloudBees CI CasC lab.